ghassanmas/discourse-category-pin/README.md

     - The new topic would be pinned for duration that set.

 - **The topic would be pinned globally**
-  - In the future a new settings might be added to set as a flag.
+  - In the future a new settings might be added to set as a flag to be pinned at category level only.